 Geographical analysis of elections in Visegrad group countries in 2010

 In every country of Visegrad group took part elections this year.
-The purpose of this text is to answer questions where electoral support of conservative, liberal and social democratic parties is located, what are determinants of support for selected parties and finally what differences are between selected countries.
+The purpose of this text is to answer questions about where electoral support of conservative, liberal and social democratic parties are located, what the determinants of support are for selected parties and finally what the differences are between selected countries.

-Answer to the first question will be found through drawing maps of electoral support.
+The answer to the first question will be found through drawing maps of electoral support.
 The second question will be answered with usage regression analysis with electoral results in regions as dependent variables and data about cleavages in society as independent variables.

 Spatial distribution of similar parties is different in different countries.

-There are also several differences in nature of party systems in selected countries.
-The Czech party system is more based on cleavage owners – employers while Slovak and Polish parties are rather based on urban-rural cleavage.
-In case of Poland rural areas are defined by agriculture while in case of Slovakia by population in cities.
+There are also several differences in the nature of party systems in selected countries.
+The Czech party system is more based on cleavage owners – employers, while Slovak and Polish parties are more based on urban-rural cleavage.
+In the case of Poland, rural areas are defined by agriculture while in the case of Slovakia by population in cities.
 Electoral support of Hungarian parties is almost independent on used variables.

 Zuzana:

 Named entity recognition (NER) is important for different NLP tasks.
-During an analysis (from syntactic to semantic) it is useful to know about a word or word expression that it represents an named entity (NE) such as person, institution or place.
+During an analysis (from syntactic to semantic) it is useful to know about a word, or word expression, and how it represents a named entity (NE), such as person, institution or place.

 Within this task, several problems appear.
 First, languages with rich nominal inflection (e.g. Slavonic languages) do inflect proper names.
-Therefore, morphological analyzers

-make an important part of the analyses.
+Therefore, morphological analyzers constitute an important part of the analyses.
 While these programs usually contain stems of most words, it is difficult to add and maintain a

 database of proper names.
 Second, during an analysis it is sometimes more efficient to replace the entity (e.g. John Smith) by its category (a person).
 For this

 reason it is necessary to have a classification of NEs.
-Finally, high ambiguity within NEs appears: typically there are more than one John Smith.
-This paper considers all these issues, since it is not easy and worth

-to separate them.
-All three aims are partially achieved by hyperlink extraction in Czech Wikipedia.
+Finally, high ambiguity within NEs appears: typically there is more than one John Smith.
+This paper considers all these issues, since it is not easy and they are not worth separating.
+All three aims are partially achieved by analysis of hyperlink extraction in Czech Wikipedia.

 Michal: